ScryEngineering/scrygroup.com/content/blog-posts/2019-07-01/solve-problems-process-automation.md

 **The situation:** In software development, the race to release is real; you've got to beat the competition to the punch on the next great feature.
 Iterating quickly and releasing more often lead to less bugs than releasing on an infrequent timeline.
 Schedule pressure, or "time crunch" is another issue and happens when developers are under immense pressure to push releases faster than proper QA (Quality Assurance) testing can be completed.
 This can reduce the quality of the final product and lead to user dissatisfaction, and a number of other problems.

 **The fix:** To eliminate as many bugs as possible before release, risk management and testing are key.
 Best practice is to release regularly, largely because it forces teams to automate and organize their processes.
-With better processes, you can release more often and spend your time making minor updates to address bugs and user feedback, as opposed to struggling with major issues.
+With better processes, you can release more often and spend your time making minor updates to address bugs and user feedback, as opposed to releasing based on large milestones and struggling with major issues.

  Continuous Integration (CI) "is the process of automatically detecting, pulling, building" and testing units as source code is changed.
 CI identifies changes in source code repositories using several different methods and tests them to validate the code.
 Developers test the software continuously to ensure its quality and continuous deployment brings the end product to users, shortening feedback loops substantially.
 A continuous delivery pipeline brings together all the different tasks involved in turning source code into software.
 The completion of one process kicks off another, and almost all parts of this pipeline should be automated, with people potentially interacting at specific points, such as testing for usability after a major update.